 Glenn Ferguson is the Managing Director of FC Lawyers.
 He is a Solicitor of the High Court of Australia and the Supreme Court of Queensland.
 An experienced lawyer, he has acted in complex disputes and transactions for a range of clients both nationally and internationally.
 He is also an Accredited Specialist and Registered Migration Agent acting for Business, Corporates and Individuals.

-Bruce has more than 30 years’ experience as a Chartered Accountant, both in Queensland and overseas.
+Bruce Swan has more than 30 years’ experience as a Chartered Accountant, both in Queensland and overseas.

 He has a wealth of experience in the practice area of audit, particularly through his work with not-for-profit and charity organisations, companies, and body corporates on the Sunshine Coast.
 In addition, Bruce has worked with a number of small and medium sized businesses, providing business advisory guidance.

-Chloe Kopilovic is a Senior Associate lawyer of FC Lawyers, leading the wills and estates team and practicing in estate planning, estate administration and estate litigation.
+Chloe Kopilovic is a Director of FC Lawyers, leading the wills and estates team and practicing in estate planning, estate administration and estate litigation.

 Chloe is a committee member for the Australasian Women and Policing Inc, the first female lawyer to achieve this.

-For the past 50 years Yvonne has been on many committees, including Red Cross, Church, School P and C’s, School Boards, and numerous sporting bodies.
-She has been a tireless volunteer for 50 years having always served on committees in every role, every year and sometimes up to 7 committees at a time.
+For the last 50 years Yvonne Pattinson has been on many committees, including Red Cross, Church, School P and Cs, School Boards, and numerous sporting bodies.
+She has been a tireless volunteer, having always served on committees in every role, every year, and sometimes up to 7 committees at a time.

 In the 2013 Australia Day Honours, Yvonne received the Order of Australia Medal for service to the community through a range of organisations.

-Anne retired from the Queensland Police Service in June 2013 after 33 years of service, as Acting Assistant Commissioner, Metropolitan North Region.
+Anne Macdonald retired from the Queensland Police Service in June 2013 after 33 years of service as Acting Assistant Commissioner, Metropolitan North Region.
 Her substantive rank at time of retirement was Chief Superintendent.

 Anne is the Secretary of the Australasian Council of Women and Police.